jaiguptanick/Blog/about.md

 </p>

-Thanks for spending your precious time here in reading :)
+<br />Thanks for spending your precious time here in reading :)